Anthonylhd2/Fitness-Tracker/README.md

 # Fitness Tracker 💪📊
 Overview
 The Fitness Tracker is a simple yet powerful application designed to help users track their fitness activities, monitor their progress, and maintain a balanced lifestyle.
 With features to track water intake, calories, protein intake, and sleep.
-My partner and I collaborated on this project for our Data Structures course in university.
+My colleague and I collaborated on this project for our Data Structures course in university.

 How It Works
 User Profile Setup: